Auction clearance rates around Australia were strong once again this weekend.

 The year is finishing with auction markets producing remarkable results compared to last year with clearance rates sharply higher and increases in sales volumes, sales turnover and auction prices.

-Melbourne auction clearance results were the same as last week, a strong clearance rate of 74% despite the fact that almost 1,282 properties went to auction.
+Melbourne auction clearance results were a little lower but still a strong 72% despite the fact that almost 1,226 properties went to auction.

-But lower interest rates and banks bigger appetite for lending at a time of increased consumer sentiment and confidence are driving our property markets.
+Clearly lower interest rates and banks’ bigger appetite for lending at a time of increased consumer sentiment and confidence are driving our property markets.

 This reflects what our teams at Metropole’s offices in Melbourne, Sydney and Brisbane are finding on the ground – increased buyer enquiry and strong general interest in our housing markets because of the expectation of continual rising prices. ⠀